Debt Ceiling Q&A

 How bad are the consequences of default?

 A default, or even the perceived threat of one, could have serious negative economic implications.
-An actual default would roil global financial markets and create chaos, since both domestic and international markets depend on the relative economic and political stability of U.S. debt instruments and the U.S. economy.
+An actual default would roil global financial markets and create chaos, potentially causing a fiscal crisis.
 Interest rates would rise, and demand for Treasuries would drop as investors stop or scale back investments in Treasury securities if they are no longer considered perfectly safe.
-Even the threat of default during a standoff increases borrowing costs.
+Even the threat of default during a standoff increases borrowing costs and leads to other negative impacts on the financial system.
 The Government Accountability Office (GAO) estimated that the 2011 debt ceiling standoff raised borrowing costs by a total of $1.3 billion in Fiscal Year (FY) 2011, and the 2013 debt limit impasse led to additional costs over a one-year period of between $38 million and more than $70 million.

 If interest rates for Treasuries increase substantially, interest rates across the economy would follow, affecting car loans, credit cards, home mortgages, business investments, and other costs of borrowing and investment.
 The balance sheets of banks and other institutions with large holdings of Treasuries would decline as the value of Treasuries dropped, potentially tightening the availability of credit as seen most recently in the Great Recession.